ricknoboa137/OE_MongoDB_Practice/README.md

 use test
 ```

-confirm that the data set was importet properly.
+confirm that the data set was imported properly.

 ```
 db.movieDetails.count();